What is clinical research?

 Clinical research is not the same as clinical practice.
 In clinical practice established treatments are used, while in clinical research evidence is collected to establish a treatment.

-Care Partners Clinical Research is currently enrolling patients for studies investigating the following conditions:
+Care Partners Clinical Research is currently enrolling patients for studies.

 Please contact us to see if you would be eligible to participate.